KnowThePepper

 How Hot is De Arbol?
 Heat Level & Flavor

-The De Arbol delivers 15K–30K Scoville Heat Units, placing it in the Hot tier (10K–100K SHU).
-That makes it roughly 6x hotter than a jalapeño.
+The De Arbol delivers 15K–30K Scoville Heat Units, placing it in the Hot tier (10K-100K SHU).
+That makes it roughly 2-12x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: smoky and nutty.

-De Arbol Nutrition Facts & Health Benefits
+De Arbol Nutrition Facts & Serving Context

 Like most dried chilies, de arbol is used in small quantities, so per-serving nutrition is modest.
 A 5g serving (roughly 3-4 dried pods) provides approximately 15-18 calories, with trace amounts of fat and protein.
 The real nutritional story is capsaicin - the compound responsible for de arbol's heat - which has been studied for its anti-inflammatory properties and metabolism effects.